Last updated on March 25, 2021.

-We all know about the ‘lifestyle for a short period of time’ of dive tourists touring the world while completing their divemaster and scuba diving instructor training.
+We all know about the ‘lifestyle’ of dive tourists touring the world while completing their divemaster and scuba diving instructor training.
 Typically, after a couple of years of working for nothing, they head back home for a real job providing them with real money.
 OK.
-Well… What if they could remain nearby, make good money ‘from home at the beach’ and keep on participating in your dive resort operations, part-time?
+Well… What if they could remain nearby, make good money ‘from home office at the beach’ and keep on participating in your dive resort operations, part-time?

 To make this happen, all you need is fast and reliable internet.
 Then, you need to plan ‘packages’ as such.
 Simply take into consideration how long somebody can remain in your island paradise based on your local immigration rules.